ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 ;;-> 6
 ```

-The trade-off here is: I can think about those things in
+The trade-off here is: **I can think about those things** in
-category-theory terms, but I don't have to impose this thinking on
+category-theory terms, and **I don't have to impose this thinking on
-people around me (and in particular beginners).
-The downside is I'm
+people around me** (and in particular beginners).
+But the downside is
-not helped by the language out of the box to follow those rules.
+**I'm not helped by the language** out of the box to follow those
+rules.

 To me that's some interesting trade-off to think about!

-# No IO convention
+# On the no-side effect convention

 Maybe this will come as a shocker, but Haskell IO is pure by
 convention.
 This convention is enforced to some extent by the type